wso2/product-apim/product-scenarios/1-manage-public-partner-private-apis/1.1-expose-service-as-rest-api-and-apply-qos/1.1.2-create-rest-api-by-import-oas-document/README.md

-# 1.1.1 Create REST API from scratch
+# 1.1.2 Create REST API by importing an OAS document

 ## When to use this approach